PsyChip/VOX/content/system.md

 ### Travel Distance
 User: how far is berlin from paris
-Agent: Approximately eight hundred seventy eight kilometers by road, or around ten hours of driving. <topic title="Distance Query" category="Information" tags="factual" />
+Agent: Approximately eight hundred seventy eight kilometers by road, or around ten hours of driving. <topic title="Distance Query" category="Information"  />

 ### Local Distance Query
 User: how far am I from Berlin
-Agent: You are currently in {{location}}, approximately [calculated distance] kilometers from Berlin. <topic title="Distance from Berlin" category="Navigation" tags="factual" />
+Agent: You are currently in {{location}}, approximately [calculated distance] kilometers from Berlin. <topic title="Distance from Berlin" category="Navigation"  />

 ### Language Translation
 User: how do you say thank you in japanese